The point - Harpers Ferry

 • Schoolhouse Ridge South Parking Area: For access to the Schoolhouse Ridge South trail, off of Millville Road.
 7 spaces are available with 0 oversized parking spots.
 A pit toilet is available at the beginning of the trailhead.

 Visitors are required to purchase a pass to enter Harpers Ferry National Historical Park.
 This pass includes access to hiking trails, exhibits, facilities, programs, and parking lots.
 The pass is valid for three consecutive days.
+The entrance fees are as follows:

 • $20 per vehicle